LORD: Leader-based framework for Resource Discovery in Mobile Device Clouds: The System Architecture

 \section{The System Architecture}

-We consider a mobile cloud in which each participating node has a unique identity.
-If a node is selected as the leader, the cost imposed on this node is expressed in its Service Discovery Provisioning Cost (SDPC), which will be defined in Section \ref{section:parameters}.
-In order to minimize the total costs imposed on participants for SD, our solution is to select the node with the lowest SDPC as the leader.
-However, the value of such cost is private to every node.
-Therefore, nodes may not truthfully reveal their SDPCs unless attractive incentives are provided.
-For this purpose, we consider incentives in the form of credit transfer from SD requesting nodes to the leader.
+We consider a mobile device cloud (MDC) in which all participating nodes have demand for RD.
+If a node is selected as the leader, the cost imposed on this node is expressed in its Resource Discovery Provisioning Cost (RDPC), which will be defined in Section \ref{section:parameters}.
+In LORD, we select the node with the lowest RDPC as the leader.
+To encourage nodes to assume leadership role, we consider incentives in the form of credit transfer from RD requesting nodes to the leader.

-In order to select the node with the lowest SDPC as the leader, we propose a leader selection mechanism which is based on multi-player first-price sealed-bid auction.
-In the leader selection process, each node offers a SD fee in order to compensate for the SDPC imposed on it.
-The amount of the SD fee offered by each node reflects the private value of its SDPC.
-Then, the node with the lowest offered SD fee is selected as the leader, which minimizes the total SD cost of participants in the cloud.
-In order to implement a multi-player auction among participating nodes, we propose a management framework which consists of two different phases as illustrated in Fig. \ref{figure 5}.
+In order to select the node with the lowest RDPC as the leader, we propose a leader selection mechanism which is based on multi-player first-price sealed-bid auction.
+In the leader selection process, each node offers an RD fee in order to compensate for the RDPC imposed on it.
+The amount of the RD fee offered by each node reflects the private value of its RDPC.
+Then, the node with the lowest offered RD fee is selected as the leader, which minimizes the total RD cost of participants in the MDC.

+As the resource level of nodes decreases over time, their RDPC values will increase.
+Since the amount of payment offered by each node in the leader selection process is on the basis of the current value of RDPC, at some point, the amount of payment may not be enough to compensate its RDPC.
+In order to address this issue, each node assumes leadership role for one time-slot that lasts $T_{select}$ units of time.
+In order to implement a multi-player auction among participating nodes, LORD consists of two different phases as illustrated in Fig. \ref{figure 5}.

-The aim of the first phase is to form a cloud including all participants, and to select the node with the lowest SD fee as its leader.
-Since there is no central entity known to all nodes in order to perform the auction, one solution is that each node broadcasts its SD fee to all other nodes, which imposes a large amount of communication overhead on the network.
-In order to address this issue, we perform a multi-player auction as a series of two-node interactions.
-In each two-node interaction, the node that has the lowest SD fee is selected as the leader, and another node is considered as a client.
+The aim of the first phase is to form a MDC including all participants, and to select the node with the lowest RD fee as its leader.
+Since there is no central entity known to all nodes to perform a multi-player auction, we perform the auction as a series of two-node interactions.
+In each two-node interaction, the node that has the lowest RD fee is selected as the leader, and another node is considered as a client.
 Then, the interactions are performed one-on-one among the remaining leaders.
 The first phase ends when just one node is left which is the leader.
-This node is recognized as the leader of the cloud by others, i.e., clients.
+This node is recognized as the leader of the MDC by others, i.e., clients.